mediumart/intercom/readme.md

 $intercom = app('intercom');
 $conversations = $intercom->conversations();
 ```
-Using the `intance` approach you can also resolve the resource instance as a property of the `Client`:
+Using the `instance` approach you can also resolve the resource instance as a property of the `Client`:
 ```php
 $conversations = $intercom->conversations;
 ```